dergachev/presentations/drupalcon-2016-nola-blackfire/README.md

 <div class="notes">
   * Loading nodes one at a time is slow!
 Should load them all together, to minimize the number of DB queries.
-  * This code was written for D6, where node\_load\_multiple didn't exist
-  * Now that it's in D7, let's fix it.
 </div>

 --end--